Abdul Hamid Khan Bhashani: Death

 The shrine of Abdul Hamid Khan Bhasani and his wife Alema Khatun in Santosh, Dhaka.

 Bhashani died on 17 November 1976 in Dhaka, Bangladesh, aged 96, and was buried at Santosh, Tangail.

 Legacy

-Bhashani is regarded as the proponent of anti-imperialist, non-communal and left-leaning politics by his admirers in present-day Bangladesh and beyond.
+Bhashani is regarded as the proponent of anti-imperialist, non-communal, and left-leaning politics by his admirers in present-day Bangladesh and beyond.
 In 2013, the Awami League Government of Bangladesh reduced his presence in school curricula.
-In 2004, Bhashani was ranked number 8 in BBC's poll of the Greatest Bengali of all time.
+In 2004, Bhashani was ranked number 8 in the BBC's poll of the Greatest Bengali of all time.